lastland/ClairvoyanceMonad/README.markdown

 ### Dependencies

+If you are accessing the artifact via the VM image we provide, you should have all the dependencies installed already.

 The artifact requires [the Coq proof assistant](https://coq.inria.fr/).
 The artifact is known to work with Coq versions 8.10.2, 8.11.2, 8.12.2, and 8.13.2.

 The artifact also requires the [Equations library](https://github.com/mattam82/Coq-Equations).
 To install it via